 He and his crew were hauled out in Bristol Bay a few days ago, which means the season is over except for putting the boat away.
 Our phone conversations are now less about fishing and more about home projects, deadlines, driving back to California for spiny lobster season, etc., and we’ve already triggered each other.
 Here’s an example:

 Last night, I told Chris the estimate we got from the contractor to lift our home and rebuild the foundation.
-Our “new” home is a 1912 Victorian bungalow that’s sat for over a hundred years and many considered a teardown.
+Our “new” home is a 1912 Victorian bungalow that’s sat for over a hundred years, and many considered a teardown.
 For us, the thought of bringing this baby back to life is a dream project!
 Chris has always wanted to build a home, and I wanted my own office and a porch.
-So, when we saw her on Zillow while traveling Sedona, Arizona, over Thanksgiving weekend, we pounced.
+So, when we saw her on Zillow while traveling to Sedona, Arizona, over Thanksgiving weekend, we pounced.
 We knew it would be years of work – especially since we’re living in California half the year for the spiny lobster season – but we don’t have children, so what else we gotta do?
 Adventure awaits!
 So now we’re on the second phase of homeownership, where the honeymoon is over, and the reality of a full-home renovation is *gulp* more than we expected.

 Between us, I expected it.
-I mean, we’re post-pandemic, building materials are up a million percent, and literally, all of our friends, family, and neighbors have warned how long home renovations take (forever) and how much they cost (more than you think).
+I mean, we’re post-pandemic, building materials are up a million percent, and literally, all of our friends, family, and neighbors have warned us how long home renovations take (forever) and how much they cost (more than you think).
 I normally wouldn’t drop this kind of information on him while he’s in Alaska, but he asked.
 It turns out it’s significantly more than he thought it would be, and I could feel his frustration building on the other end of the line.
 Not learning my lesson from Chapter 3 to commiserate with Chris rather than trying to make things better, I tried to fix it.
 My words fell short, and I resorted to:

 “I’m just telling you what the contractor said.
 Don’t shoot the messenger.”